Morrisville, Newfoundland and Labrador

 Morrisville is a town in the Canadian province of Newfoundland and Labrador.
-The town had a population of 93 in the Canada 2021 Census.
-Morrisville is located in the Bay d'Espoir region and is 169 km from Grand Falls-Windsor.
+It is located in the Bay d'Espoir, 169 km from Grand Falls-Windsor.
+As of the 2021 census, it had a population of 93.

-In October 2016, the town, along with a few others in Atlantic Canada was devastated from flooding related to Hurricane Matthew.
+In October 2016, the town, along with a few others in Atlantic Canada, was devastated from flooding related to Hurricane Matthew.

 Demographics

-In the 2021 Census of Population conducted by Statistics Canada, Morrisville had a population of 93 living in 43 of its 46 total private dwellings, a change of from its 2016 population of 101.
+In the 2021 census conducted by Statistics Canada, Morrisville had a population of 93 living in 43 of its 46 total private dwellings, a change of from its 2016 population of 101.
 With a land area of 14.09 km2, it had a population density of in 2021.